linode/docs/docs/platform/vlans/how-to-create-a-private-network-with-linode-vlans-api/index.md

 - Linode Private LAN is currently in a closed Beta.
 In order to use this feature, you must sign up through our [Green Light Beta Program](https://www.linode.com/green-light/).

-- During the closed Beta, Linode Private LAN is only available in the Newark data center region (`us-east`).
+- During the closed Beta, Linode Private LAN is only available in the Toronto data center region (`ca-central`).

 - You can create up to 10 LANs within each data center region.